pakkinlau/pakkinlau/README.md

 - [My tradingview profile](https://www.tradingview.com/u/BillionaireLau/#published-scripts): Check out my contributions to the library of traders community, which garnered over 2000 stars on TradingView.

+## 🏘Open Source Programming Projects

+In the process of learning, I have discovered that I am capable of creating effective notes that can elucidate complex concepts, making them more accessible and comprehensive.
+As a result, I am considering writing a series of articles that will encompass a variety of topics in the field of mathematics related to big data, which I have a strong interest in.

 ### Status: Development stage 🌱

+- [BigdataMath](https://github.com/pakkinlau/BigdataMath): In the process of learning, I have discovered that I am capable of creating effective notes that can elucidate complex concepts, making them more accessible and comprehensive.
+As a result, I am considering writing a series of articles that will encompass a variety of topics in the field of mathematics related to big data, which I have a strong interest in.

-- [Prog-for-humanists](https://github.com/pakkinlau/prog-for-humanists/tree/main/colabs): Designed a collection of teaching materials for senior year students in CUHK learning data engineering, database, machine learning and deployment within a 3-credit course at school.
+- [Prog-for-humanists](https://github.com/pakkinlau/prog-for-humanists/tree/main/colabs): That is created by me.
+This is a collection of teaching materials for senior year students in CUHK learning data engineering, database, machine learning and deployment within a 3-credit course at school.

-- [BigdataMath](https://github.com/pakkinlau/BigdataMath): Crafting a collection of big data mathematicas toolkits within this package.

 ---